Help Topic: Emote

 Many mechanical commands such as STAND, EAT, DROP, GET, and so on will allow you

-to add parenthesis or adverbs to your command for customized expression of the
+to add parentheses or adverbs to your command for customized expression of the

 coded action, in addition to being able to replace the message with a completely